steven-solomon/hexagonal_cf/READ_ME.md

 ```

 I have excluded code of conduct, an exe, mit license and opted to use Rspec.
 If your
 preferences differ feel free to tweak the command.
+Make sure to remove/update the generated gemspec to
+include at least summary and authors.

 Now that we have our gem lets talk about where rails should go.
 Well since Rails is a detail as Uncle Bob would say, we should
 put it as a plugin to our app.
 Let's create a plugin directory.